-Regional Growth Forecast, Growth Geographies, and External Forces associated housing units.
+The Plan Bay Area 2050+ Regional Growth Forecast identifies how much the Bay Area might grow over the planning period, including population, jobs, households and associated housing units.
 The forecast also includes important components of that growth, including employment by sector, population by age and ethnic characteristics, and households by income level.
 These figures are then integrated with modeling tools to explore how the plan's strategies affect growth in households and employment at the local level, and how they impact regional travel patterns, demand on the transportation system and resulting emissions.